-Unlike Node.js, Django has a system of built-in templates that is comprehensive to anyone with an experience in HTML.
-You do not need to have knowledge of Python programming to use this framework.
+Unlike Node.js, Django has a system of built-in templates that is comprehensive to anyone with experience in HTML.
+You do not need to have knowledge of Python programming to use Django.
 It is extremely useful for beginners as it speeds up the development process by providing templates.

 Opportunities for Full-stack Development

-Django, like Node.js, can be used for the development of the frontend and the backend.
-It is a Python-based framework that allows you to create full-stack applications.
+Django, like Node.js, can be used for the development of both frontend and backend.
+Django is a Python-based framework that allows you to create full-stack applications.

-Node.js is better when it comes to building scalable apps that can handle several requests, especially because when you create scalable apps, you will need more flexibility for designing its features.
+Node.js is better when it comes to building scalable apps that can handle several requests, especially because when you create scalable apps, you will need more flexibility for designing various features of the app.

 Django also allows you to handle several requests and applications of high traffic.
 However, it does not provide enough flexibility in designing the application, which can be a major drawback.

-Node.js has an active community, comprising experienced professionals who can help you customize and update your application.
+Node.js has an active community comprising of experienced professionals who can help you to customize and update your application.

-Django also has an active community, but a small one as it does not offer flexibility and customization to its users.
+Django also has a small but active community as it does not offer flexibility and customization to its users.